Right-handed vs. left-handed guitar

 • Guitar Monkey Monkey Locks Locking Mechaniken Klemm Mechaniken Rechtshänder vs Linkshänder Gitarre

-This picture of a headstock of a 7-string guitar shows the differences between right-handed and left-handed guitars.
+This image of a 7-string guitar headstock shows the differences between right-handed and left-handed guitars.

-On the right-handed guitar, the machine heads with the 2.3mm (0.090inch) string hole are left-hand machines.
+On the right-handed guitar, the mechanics with the 2.3mm (0.090inch) string hole are left-hand mechanics.
 Both with a standard headstock and with a reverse headstock.

 Matching our guitar mechanics wooden buttons